spininertia/w2v4j/README.md

 There are other two parameters you can specify:

 - tokenizer: Tokenize sentence to words.
 The default value is `com.medallia.w2v4j.tokenizer.RegexTokenizer` which tokenizes a sentence by whitespace.
 You can customize the behavior by extending `com.medallia.w2v4j.tokenizer.tokenizer`.
 For example, you can write a wrapper for [Stanford Tokenizer](http://nlp.stanford.edu/software/tokenizer.shtml), or applying pos tagging/stop word list to filter out some words.
-- model: the neural network language model used to train the word representation. default value is NeuralNetworkLanguageModel.SKIP_GRAM, another option is NeuralNetWorkLanguagemodel.CBOW.
+- model: the neural network language model used to train the word representation. default value is NeuralNetworkLanguageModel.SKIP_GRAM (skip gram), another option is NeuralNetworkLanguagemodel.CBOW (continuous bag of words).

 After the model is trained, you can test its functionality using following method.